jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_client_appearanceofcharts.md

-## Configure the appearance of Spotlight charts from the Spotlight Client
+## Configure the appearance of Spotlight charts for this Spotlight Client

 1. Click **Configure \| Spotlight**.
 2. Select **Appearance \| Appearance of charts**.